chrisboulton/php-resque-scheduler/README.md

 The php-resque-scheduler is compatible with any redis client that a suitable subset of Redis commands.
 This implementation has been tested with Predis.

+## Docker Setup
+To use the docker setup it's recommended to have `docker-compose` installed.\
+Also `make` when you want to use makefile with short and useful commands.

+Disclaimer: This setup is has only limited support.
+It was tested under Ubuntu 22.04.1 LTS.

 ## Delayed Jobs

 To quote the documentation for the Ruby resque-scheduler: